oklahomaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is Oklahoma Tort Law?

-Oklahoma tort law is a section of the state’s civil law that maintains that everyone has a responsibility to avoid causing any form of injury to another person or property through any acts.
+Oklahoma tort law is generally a section of the state’s civil law that maintains that everyone has a responsibility to avoid causing any form of injury to another person or their property.
 Tort law in Oklahoma is covered under three titles in the Oklahoma Statutes, Title 12 (Civil Procedure), Title 23 (Damages), and Title 76 (Torts).
 Tort law in Oklahoma does not cover breaches of contract.

 What Kinds of Cases are Covered by Tort Law in Oklahoma?